damonge/CoLoRe/README.md

 CoLoRe can also generate maps of the lensing convergence and of the ISW effect at specific redshifts.
 These are output as HEALPix maps in FITS files.

+### 4.3 Boxes

+CoLoRe can also save the 3D Cartesian boxes on which the matter density and velocity fields are generated.
+These are the seeds of the different observable quantities the code can generate.

+We provide a [script](./examples/read_grid.py) showcasing how to read these boxes.

 ## 5 Examples